Who Was The Iraqi Commander Also Killed In The Baghdad Drone Strike?

 Knights says that the operation was designed to take out Soleimani, and it was a "bonus" that Muhandis happened to personally pick him up off the airplane.
 "It really helps to have got both."

-Had only al-Muhandis had been killed, the first Iraqi reaction would be to ask Soleimani who could replace him, Knights says.
+Had only al-Muhandis been killed, the first Iraqi reaction would be to ask Soleimani who could replace him, Knights says.
 If only Soleimani had been killed, al-Muhandis would still be there to lead military operations.
 "Getting one or the other would have left a lot of leadership structure in place.
 This gives the entire system a really heavy jolt."

 "Their combined death is certainly a blow to the Iranian project in Iraq, but how much remains to be seen," says Thomas Joscelyn, senior fellow at the Foundation for Defense of Democracies.
 It's hard for a western observer to know how important al-Muhandis was in terms of decision-making and internal dynamics within the PMF, Joscelyn tells NPR.
 Was he a uniquely important figure?
 Or just another leader whose job can be effectively performed by his successor?